diegofgf/SilentVoices/part2draft.md

 He felt helpless, watching it all like a spectator in a horror movie.

 *What do I do with'ya babe angel?* He thinks concerned.
 If someone told him to chill out and take it easy when he was her age, he would only go harder.
 His dearest desire is to hug her tight like a big brother protecting a little sister from nightmares.
-He wants to tickle her until endless laughs make her breathless and incapable of sadness.
+He wants to tickle her until endless laughther makes her breathless and incapable of sadness.
 But life is never so simple.
 He is not her brother.
 She is not so little anymore.
 And even if he manages the tickling, the sorrow will creep back in as soon as he lets her go.
 He knows as much.

 He disentangles his fingers and slides them around his sunken cheeks, reaching up and pressing against his temples as if to hold his head - heavy with worries - from falling inside the alcoholic refuge.